-By stimulating the circulation, massage brings blood and nutrients to the legs and helps to prevent varicose veins.
+By stimulating the circulation, massaging brings blood and nutrients to the legs and helps to prevent varicose veins.
 Gentle stroking up the legs towards the lymph nodes can help to reduce puffiness or swelling in the lower legs.
-Help to reduce accumulation of cellulite, the dry skin and flabby thighs.
+Help to reduce accumulation of cellulite, dry skin and flabby thighs.

 Ayurveda Neck & Shoulder Massage